KQM-git/TCL/characters/cryo/kaeya.md

 {% tab title="Ascension 4" %}
 ### Glacial Heart

-Opponents frozen by **Frostgnaw** will drop additional elemental particles. **Frostgnaw** may only produce a maximum of 2 additional elemental particles per use.
+Opponents frozen by **Frostgnaw** will drop additional Cryo elemental particles. **Frostgnaw** may only produce a maximum of 2 additional elemental particles per use.
 {% endtab %}
 {% endtabs %}